ansible/ansible/docs/docsite/rst/dev_guide/developing_python_3.rst

 1. controller-side code - code that runs on the machine where you invoke :command:`/usr/bin/ansible`, only needs to support the controller's Python versions
 2. modules - the code which Ansible transmits to and invokes on the managed machine.
 They need to support the 'managed node' Python versions, with some exceptions.
-3. shared ``module_utils`` code - the common code that's used by modules to perform tasks and sometimes used by controller-side code as well, so they need to support the same range of Python as the modules.
+3. shared ``module_utils`` code - the common code that is  used by modules to perform tasks and sometimes used by controller-side code as well.
+Shared ``module_utils`` code needs to support the same range of Python as the modules.

 However, the three types of code do not use the same string strategy.
 If you're developing a module or some ``module_utils`` code, be sure to read the section on string strategy carefully.